-Customer service is provided via a forum.
+Customer service is provided via a forum or email.
 There are forums for each theme and plugin, so you may be able to find an answer to your questions simply by searching the forums.
 Of course, you can also post your question and someone from Elegant Themes will respond.
 From my experience, the customer support is pretty good.
 It’s on par or better than the support you’ll get from most WordPress theme developers.

 Pros of Elegant Themes:

 - Very flexible themes (Divi and Extra) that can be used for many different purposes